ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 **Awk** is dominantly used for the bulk of processing.

-Argonne National Laboratory developed parallel scripting tool called [Swift](http://swift-lang.org/Swift-T) (**NOT** the Apple Swift) is used to run the awk programs in parallel over the dataset to radically improve performance.
+Argonne National Laboratory developed HPC scripting tool called [Swift](http://swift-lang.org/Swift-T) (**NOT** the Apple Swift) is used to run the awk programs concurrently over the dataset to radically improve performance.
 Swift uses MPI based communication to parallelize and synchronize independent tasks.

 Other Linux tools such as *sort*, *grep*, *tr*, *sed* and *bash* are used as well.
 Additionally, *jq*, *D3*, *dot/graphviz*, and *ffmpeg* are used.